Current Capital Projects

 LVMWD-Calleguas Intertie Project

 Calleguas Municipal Water District (Calleguas) and Las Virgenes Municipal Water District (LVMWD) each own and operate potable water systems largely dependent on imported water supply.
-Both agencies are subject to planned and unplanned interruptions of water deliveries that can negatively impact their ability to deliver potable water to their respective customers.
-On March 10, 2015, Calleguas and LVMWD entered into an agreement to construct an interconnection to improve the redundancy and reliability of both water systems.
+On March 10, 2015, these districts entered into an agreement to construct an interconnection to improve the redundancy and reliability of both water systems.
 The goals of this project are to improve water storage and distribution systems, improve the ability to provide water, and reduce the risk of potential water shortages associated with natural disasters.

 Phase one of this important water supply resiliency project is now complete for the Las Virgenes Municipal Water District portion of the work.
 Construction of a new pump station/Pressure Reducing Station along with utility and street work for installation of water pipeline is currently being commenced by Calleguas Municipal Water District along Lindero Canyon Road from the northernmost city limit to Kanan Road.
 Traffic control measures are in place along Lindero Canyon Road during construction.
 Calleguas and its contractor endeavor to minimize construction impacts on the public.
 Work will occur during daytime and nighttime hours.
 The patience and understanding of our local residents during the construction of this vital water supply reliability project is very much appreciated and valued.

 Annual Street Resurfacing Program

-The Fiscal Year 2021-22 street improvement project includes paving the Civic Center parking lot, Lakeview Canyon Road and Watergate Road (east of Lakeview) and slurry sealing Thousand Oaks Blvd.
+The current annual street improvement project includes paving the Civic Center parking lot, Lakeview Canyon Road and Watergate Road (west of Lakeview) and slurry sealing Thousand Oaks Blvd.
 See maps below for work locations and schedules.
 The project will wrap up in late June with the paving at the Civic Center parking lot.